Clarity

 • Click Publish.

 • WordPress saves this as the "Site Icon" and outputs the correct <link> tags in your <head> automatically.
+Note that WordPress generates the Apple Touch Icon at 180×180px from your upload, so start with the highest resolution you have.

-Method 2: Plugin
+Method 2: Plugin for full platform control

 Use Favicon by RealFaviconGenerator (available in the WordPress plugin directory):